Credit Limit Too Low?

 You want to do a balance transfer, you apply for a new credit card and get it.
 Great news.
-But then you see that your credit limit's too low and you can't shift all the debt you want to.
+But then you see your credit limit's too low and you can't shift all the debt you would like to.

 But don't cut up or cancel the card just to spite the bank.
 It's likely to hurt you more than them.
-If you've been disappointed with your credit limit when applying to shift debts, earn cashback or more, this quick guide will show you how to deal with it.
+If you're disappointed with your credit limit when applying to shift debts, earn cashback or more, this quick guide will show you how to deal with it.

-Take a look at the email below - it's typical of the type that lands in our inbox all the time, especially since the credit crunch.
+Take a look at the email below - it's typical of the type that lands in our inbox all the time.
 (Personal info has been changed to protect ID.)